For Faculty & Staff

 We suggest you frame writing center visits as an opportunity for students to work on their writing with a consultant, rather than as an opportunity to perfect a paper.
 Writing Center consultations are aimed at promoting learning and helping writers to do the work of developing their writing skills and processes.

 Our consulting staff offers guided peer support sessions for whole classes on a range of writing, revising, and editing tasks.
-Guided peer support (GPS) sessions are tailored to the needs of a specific class or student group and focus on helping students to develop habits, strategies, and processes that will serve them well in their academic, professional, or creative writing lives.
+Guided peer support (GPS) sessions are tailored to the needs of a specific class or student group and focus on helping students to develop habits, strategies, and processes that will serve them well in taking on new writing projects in your class and beyond.

-Most GPS sessions feature a small group of peer consultants who meet with students in small groups to guide work on some aspect of a writing assignment in progress.
+Most GPS sessions involve groups of your students meeting with a peer consultant, who guides their conversation and supports their work on some aspect of a writing assignment in progress.
 For example:

 GPS sessions can be scheduled during class sessions or, if necessary, at an alternate time.